How I Built It

 Red Flags Users Should Spot

-- Hover over links before clicking - does the URL look legitimate?
+- Hover over links before clicking β the URL in the text and the actual destination are often completely different

 π‘οΈ Defensive Recommendations